Steel, Jones lead Ducks to 4-1 win over Blues

 Anaheim scored twice in the second period to take the lead.

 Steel scored the first goal at 2:23 when the puck caromed in off his skate.
 Jakob Silfverberg threw the puck in from the corner.
 Steel was in front of the net.
-The puck hit his skate and the fortuitous deflection past Jordan Binnington.
+The puck hit his skate and the fortuitous deflection got past Jordan Binnington.
 It was the eighth consecutive game the Blues allowed the first goal.

+“It hit my skate,” Steel said.
+“It was in a dirty area and I had my body in there.
+Things happen.”

 Anaheim made it 2-0 when Max Jones scored at 19:07 of the period.
 Torey Krug turned the puck over in the corner to Ryan Getzlaf.
-He got the puck to Jones, who skated in, made a nifty move and tucked it around Binnington.

 The game was Binnington’s first back-to-back set of games this season, losing both games.
 Binnington, who had 20 saves, fell to 10-10-4 overall and 4-2 against Ducks.
 Binnington played in back-to-backs once last season, losing and then winning.